eiken59/MaE/main.typ

     How will the capital stock be affected by this pension system?\
     *Solution*.
   + We consider now a "pay-as-you-go" pension system: at each date $t,$ the government collects lump-sum taxes $tau_t$ from the young agents.
-The tax reciepts are transferred to the old who are alive at date $t;$ hence every old at date $t$ gets $(1+n) tau_t.$ Assume that the lump-sum tax per worker is constant: $tau_t = tau$ for all $t,$ and that it is lower than the wage rate $w_t$ at all dates.
+The tax receipts are transferred to the old who are alive at date $t;$ hence every old at date $t$ gets $(1+n) tau_t.$ Assume that the lump-sum tax per worker is constant: $tau_t = tau$ for all $t,$ and that it is lower than the wage rate $w_t$ at all dates.

-    How will the capital stock be affected by this pension system, on impact (quualitatively)?
+    How will the capital stock be affected by this pension system, on impact (qualitatively)?
 What will happen over time?\
     *Solution*.